The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

 \section{Top Quark Physics}

 {\mbox{$t\bar{t}$}\xspace}

 SM top quark production at a future ep collider is dominated by single top quark production, mainly via CC DIS production.
-An example graph is shown in Fig.~\ref{graphs_eh_top} (left).
-The total cross section is $1.89\,\text{pb}$ at the LHeC~\cite{Dutta:2013mva} and with an electron beam energy of 60\,GeV, and an LHC proton beam of 7\,TeV, leading to a centre-of-mass energy of 1.3\,TeV, respectively.
-The other important top quark production mode is \ttbar\ photoproduction with a total cross section of $0.05\,\text{pb}$ at the LHeC~\cite{Bouzas:2013jha}.
-An example graph is shown in Fig.~\ref{graphs_eh_top} (right).
+A leading-order Feynman diagram is displayed in Fig.~\ref{graphs_eh_top} (left).
+The total cross section for single top quark production is $1.89\,\text{pb}$ at the LHeC~\cite{Dutta:2013mva} and a centre-of-mass energy of 1.3\,TeV, i.e.\ with an electron beam energy of 60\,GeV and an LHC proton beam of 7\,TeV.
+The second important production mode for top quarks at the LHeC is photoproduction of top-antitop quark pairs (\ttbar), where a total cross section of $0.05\,\text{pb}$ is expected at the LHeC~\cite{Bouzas:2013jha}.
+Figure~\ref{graphs_eh_top} (right) shows an example Feynman diagram.
 This makes a future LHeC a top quark factory and an ideal tool to study top quarks with a high precision, and to analyse in particular their electroweak interaction.
 Selected highlights in top quark physics are summarised here.